-The 2013 Hyundai Genesis ranks 9 out of 16 Luxury Large Cars.
-This ranking is based on our analysis of 45 published reviews and test drives of the Hyundai Genesis, and our analysis of reliability and safety data.
+The 2015 Hyundai Genesis ranks 4 out of 17 Upscale Midsize Cars.
+This ranking is based on our analysis of published reviews and test drives of the Hyundai Genesis, as well as reliability and safety data.

 Other Cars to Consider

 Test drivers praise the Cadillac CTS for its performance, noting that its nimble handling and strong brakes make it fun to drive.
 Additionally, the CTS sedan earns slightly better fuel economy estimates than the Genesis.

 The Lexus GS has supportive seats and an upscale cabin, according to reviewers.
 They are also pleased with its agile handling and say it's a pleasure to drive.

 Details: 2015 Hyundai Genesis